Vim Keyboard Shortcuts

 possible.
 Microsoft’s Windows Terminal application makes that experience

 tolerable.
-You can even think that you’re using tmux
+You can even think that you’re using tmux at

 times…well, not really, but you get the idea.